 To withdraw, the Applicant will notify the Case Manager in writing their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
 The Program status will be officially updated to withdrawn after fifteen (15) days from the date of the Voluntary Withdrawal Notice.
-Upon completion of the withdrawal request and receipt of Applicant signature on any required forms, a Withdrawal Confirmation Notification will be sent to the Applicant notifying that the applicant will no longer be able to participate in the Program.
-If the Applicant withdrawal request is submitted after the signature of the Grant Agreement, it will be evaluated by the Program.
+Upon completion of the withdrawal request and receipt of the Applicant's signature on any required forms, a Withdrawal Confirmation Notification will be sent to the Applicant notifying that the application status has been updated to "Withdrawn" and the case has been closed, so the Applicant will no longer be able to participate in the Program.
+If the Applicant's withdrawal request is submitted after the signature of the Grant Agreement, it will be evaluated by the Program.
 Afterwards, the Applicant will be notified that their withdrawal request is approved or denied via the Withdrawal Approval/Denial Notification.